IAmAnEvilBunny/Cryptopals/README.md

 ## Organisation
 ### EasyByte class
-The challenge requires the manipulation of byte strings in different formats (bytes, hex, bas64, ...).
+The challenge requires the manipulation of strings representing bytes in different formats (bytes, hex, bas64, ...).
 This class was created to easily store and manipulate data of different formats by storing all data as byte strings, so that all methods may be written for byte strings.
 The class can then translate the byte strings to required formats:
 ```python
 my_bytes = EasyByte('59454c4c4f57205355424d4152494e45', 'hex')  # Store hex string
 print(my_bytes.b)  # Prints b'YELLOW SUBMARINE': the above hex string is stored in byte format as self.b